Go to main content

 • Publishing findings and other scientific publications on PMIscience.com

-• Acquiring like-minded, science-driven companies to lay the foundation for a broader lifestyle, consumer wellness, and healthcare business
+• Acquiring like-minded, science-driven companies to lay the foundation for a broader lifestyle, consumer wellness business

 • Initiating studies such as real-world evidence studies analyzing the impact at the population level of the introduction of smoke-free products